Tuufless/FFXIV-Elemental-Raid-Macros/_current/m1s.en.md

 [Game8](https://game8.jp/ff14/630292) has gone with Inumaru's strat for M1S as a base, changing:

-- The knockback/knockup *Elevate/Eviscerate* mechanic.
-Game8 is going with the
+- The knockback/knockup *Elevate and Eviscerate* mechanic.
+Game8 is going with the single-tile strat.
-  single-tile strat.
   - Each player has an assigned, *uncracked* tile (H1/D3 > MT/D1 > ST/D2 >
     H2/D4)